vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Wadgāon Plates of Pravarasena II, Year 25, 325

-Wainganga River, 324–326, 332, see also Vainyā and Beṇn. ā
+Wainganga River, 324–326, 332, see also Vainyā and Beṇṇā

 Wainganga Plain, 149, 150